Pure-D/serve-d/README.md

 If this is set, the `served/implementMethods` request will return TextEdits with snippet strings inside of them as defined by vscode.

-**`--provide context-snippets`**
+**`--provide context-snippets --provide default-snippets`**

 If this is set, auto completion requests will also return built-in and custom defined snippets.
+Will register snippets for popular DUB dependencies that are built into serve-d.

+NOTE: these flags will be enabled by default in serve-d v0.9.0 and become obsolete then.

 <!-- TODO: --provide test-runner + commands to implement -->